CraigInches/nncli/README.rst

 Pull requests are welcome, preferably via emailed output of ``git request-pull`` sent to the maintainer (see here_ for more information).
+Bug reports should also be directed to the maintainer via email.

 Acknowledgements
 ----------------